raynanmiranda/automationTestAppium/README.md

 # AndroidAutomation-Appium

- - Simple project to test new skill with appium to Automate Test
+ - Simple project to test new skill with appium to Automate Test With Java

 Using the tools below: